Skip to content

 Coordination

-You’ll be the liaison between patients and doctors.
+You’ll be the liaison between patients and their families, and the care team, including providers in all specialties.

 Education